dhutapratama/docs/queues.md

 php artisan make:job ProcessPodcast
 ```

-The generated class will implement the `Illuminate\Contracts\Queue\ShouldQueue` interface, indicating to Laravel that the job should be pushed onto the queue to run asynchronously.
+The generated class will implement the `Illuminate\Contracts\Queue\ShouldQueue` interface, indicating to Lets that the job should be pushed onto the queue to run asynchronously.

 > **Note**
 > Job stubs may be customized using [stub publishing](/docs/{{version}}/artisan#stub-customization).